Lauri Markkanen: 2023–24 season

-On 19 November 2023, Markkanen played his career's second-highest 3 minutes in a 140–137 double-overtime loss against the Phoenix Suns, scoring a season-high 38 points and grabbed another season-high 17 rebounds in the game.
+On 19 November 2023, Markkanen played his career's second-highest 50 minutes in a 140–137 double-overtime loss against the Phoenix Suns, scoring a season-high 38 points and grabbing another season-high 17 rebounds in the game.
 Markkanen suffered a hamstring injury and missed eight games, before returning to line-up on 14 December 2023.

 On 15 December 2023, it was reported that Markkanen appeared to no longer be an off-limits, "untouchable" figure on the Jazz, concerning any trade possibilities, as the interest in him grew around the league.
 On 15 January 2024, Markkanen was named the NBA Western Conference Player of the Week, for the first time in his career.
 On 18 January 2024, it was reported that the Jazz are determined to build around Markkanen long-term as their franchise player, and are expected to re-negotiate and extend his current deal in summer 2024.
 He missed the last part of the season partly due to a shoulder injury and partly due to tanking.

 On 7 August 2024, after Markkanen had been linked with trade speculations to the Golden State Warriors the whole summer, he signed a contract extension with the Jazz, on a five-year deal worth $238 million, surpassing Kimi Räikkönen to become the highest earning Finnish athlete ever.